 really want to throttle Internet speed, block legal services, and charge double for content disagree with the FCC, but none have done so in quite the way that Verizon has.

 Tom Wheeler, the Chairman of the Federal Communications Commission, announced today that he will reclassify broadband internet providers as Title II utilities under the 1996 Telecommunications Act.
 The proclamation, written for Wired, dances back and forth between his specific plans and lots of bluster for a public that is hungry for more ISP regulation.
-One rather surprising note is that mobile broadband will also be included in this move, which was not nearly as expected or precedented.
 Read More

 It can't be easy to be a BlackBerry user these days.
 Despite the hardware and software maker's (arguably) best efforts, the company has fallen from its height as the undisputed king of the boardroom to shipping just one out every two hundred smartphones worldwide in the last quarter.
 The reasons for BlackBerry's decline are legion: a failure to innovate quickly as Android and iPhone adoption soared, an ineffective ecosystem and infrastructure, and hardware missteps like the Storm at critical junctures.
 Read More

 Bharti Airtel is the largest cellular carrier in India with roughly 200 million subscribers.
 Basically, it has some weight to throw around, and it's using it to strike a blow against net neutrality.
 Airtel has amended its terms and conditions to stipulate that its data plans cover standard internet use only, meaning increasingly popular VoIP services like Skype are not included.
-If you want to make VoIP calls, it costs extra.
 Read More